VishalShokeen/property/README.md

 The Test

-We'll post some JSON data to the URL you provide.
-You'll need to filter that data and return a few fields.
+You can send a json similar to request.json to the URL you provide.
+The service will filter the data and return a few fields as given in sample response.json.

 Details

-View the request payload json sample provided; from the list of property data in the request payload, return a property record array for items having workflow completed (workflow: completed) for the type 'htv'. request.json response.json
+You can view the request payload json sample provided; from the list of property data in the request payload, the service will return a property record array for items having workflow completed (workflow: completed) for the type 'htv'. request.json response.json